Direct Access Barristers

 +

 Barristers cannot hold client money in a general client account, cannot issue proceedings on your behalf in most courts (you issue, they draft) and cannot conduct litigation in the same way a solicitor does unless they hold the BSB conduct of litigation extension.
-Where the matter genuinely needs a solicitor, the clerks will tell you up front rather than take work the scheme is not designed for.
+Where a matter genuinely needs a solicitor, the clerks will say so up front rather than take work the scheme is not designed for.

 Are direct access barristers regulated?